oxheadalpha/tezos-k8s/README.md

 At the statefulset level, the following parameters are allowed:

    - storage_size: the size of the PV
-   - runs: a list of containers to run, e.g. "baker", "endorser", "tezedge"
+   - runs: a list of containers to run, e.g. "baker", "tezedge"
    - instances: a list of nodes to fire up, each is a dictionary
      defining:
      - `bake_using_account`: The name of the account that should be used